danywalls/dynamic-forms/README.md

-# Dynamic Forms in Angular
+# How To Create Dynamic Forms in Angular

 This code part of the my article [Creating Dynamic Forms in Angular: A Step-by-Step Guide](https://www.danywalls.com/creating-dynamic-forms-in-angular-a-step-by-step-guide), on the guide, I explain how to create a dynamic form using angular and reactive forms, start from simple scenario to other case suggested by the community.